k-cross/blog/src/lib/content/posts/ai_agents.md

 ## Layer 3: Core Model Alignment

 The core model itself is altered via fine-tuning mechanisms to resist generating harmful material if the outer layers fail:
-- Base Model vs. Instruct Model: models just predict the next word.
-To make it safe, it undergoes _Reinforcement Learning from Human Feedback_ (RLHF) or _Direct Preference Optimization_ (DPO).
+- Base Model vs. Instruct Model: base models just predict the next word.
+To make them safe, they undergo _Reinforcement Learning from Human Feedback_ (RLHF) or _Direct Preference Optimization_ (DPO).
-- Refusal Training: Humans and other AIs repeatedly feed the model toxic prompts.
+- Refusal Training: humans and other AIs repeatedly feed the model toxic prompts.
 If it generates a harmful response, it gets penalized and when it generates a polite refusal (e.g., "I cannot fulfill this request"), it gets rewarded.

 The weights of the neural network are adjusted so that the mathematical path of least resistance for a toxic prompt is to output a refusal.